jina-ai/finetuner/docs/advanced-topics/advanced-losses-optimizers-and-poolers.md

 ### CosineSimilarityLoss

-`CosineSimilarityLoss` is a contrastive loss function, the loss is calculated by comparing the cosine similarity of two embeddings against their ground truth cosine similarity.
+`CosineSimilarityLoss` is a regression loss function, the loss is calculated by comparing the cosine similarity of two embeddings against their ground truth cosine similarity.
-The goal of `CosineSimilarityLoss` is to minimize the MSE (mean squared error) between document pairs and their ground truth.
-In order to improve the similarity between two semantically related sentences.
+The goal of `CosineSimilarityLoss` is to minimize the MSE (mean squared error) between document pair's similarity score and their ground truth in order to improve the representation of similarity between two semantically related documents (e.g., sentences or images).

 ## Pooling layers